-During workshop preparation, it’s best to pre-fill certain boards and just add the content provided from participants.
-There’s a bunch of pre-made templates for drafting out mood boards, user journeys, and prototyping.
+During workshop preparation, it’s best to pre-fill certain boards and just add the content provided by participants.
+There are a bunch of pre-made templates for drafting out mood boards, user journeys, and prototyping.
 Our teams use a custom branded set of boards.

 The bonus step – be prepared to improvise

-While our list of steps for carrying out a successful remote workshop is quite comprehensive, the world will always be more unpredictable.
-Sometimes it’s the machine that will freeze; other times it will be the human.
+While our list of steps for carrying out a successful remote workshop cover most ground, the world will always be more unpredictable.
+Sometimes it’s the machine that will freeze.
+Other times, it will be the human.

-We found that having good improvisation skills are just as important as coming prepared.
+We found that having good improvisation skills is just as important as coming prepared.
 If you feel you are not getting the expected results, don’t be afraid to make on-the-spot tweaks.

 Remote is the new on-the-spot

-You’re probably looking forward to the moment when your meeting rooms will be booked for in-person discovery workshops.
-Until then, keep in mind that being on the same page about the vision, anticipated outcomes, and the steps necessary to achieve them is more important than all participants being in the same place.
+Keep in mind that being on the same page about the vision, anticipated outcomes, and the steps necessary to achieve them is more important than all participants being in the same room.